"The Incredible 'Super-Pro' Receivers" (1935 to 1948)

 remaining bands are correct.
 But, on to the alignment,...

-RF tracking was significantly off, as expected, on the 100kc to 200kc band.
+As expected, the 100kc to 200kc band was significantly out of tracking alignment.
 However, it adjusted into specification very easily.
 The remaining bands were all fairly close in alignment only requiring slight adjustments to bring each band into specification.

 I used an audio output meter for the IF alignment but I used the SP-100LX carrier level meter for the RF tracking adjustments.